-Date of Notification:

-Date of Alleged Inci dent:

-Name of Referrer:

-Agency:

-Contact Details:

-Professional's Detai ils:

-ı

-Name : D.O.B: Employment Sector: Occı upation: Employer:
+Name : D.O.B : Employment Sector: Occupation: Employer: Select A-H. Select N-R. Select S-Y.

-Home Address :

-Child/ren's Details (if applicable):
+Home Address: Child/ren's Details (if ap plicable):

-Name : D.O.B : Looked after ch Legal Status i.e. Looked after child (S.31,S.20,LASPO) rker or ker: Independent Reviewing Officer:

-Address :

-Detail of Allegation Referral Details (to include name of referrer, date, time, detail of allegation and professional (s) involved) Child or young person's view Has the young person's views been sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason and date when young person will been seen) Parent or carer's view Has the parent/carer been notified and their views sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason) Have you discussed th your organisation? is concern with the appropriate Line Manager and Human Resources within What is their view Does the professiona al have children of their own? if known please give names & ages
+Name : D.O.B : Legal Status i.e. Looked after child (S.31,S.20,LASPO) Social Worker or Case Worker: Independent Reviewing Officer: Address: Summary of Allegation Notification Summary: (to include name of referrer, date, time, detail of allegation and professional (s) involved) Category of Alleged Abuse Primary Category of Alleged Abuse: Choose an item.
+Secondary Category of Alleged Abuse: Choose an item.
+Has the voung ne erson's views heen s ought?: Yes/No (to includ de when, by whom and Child or young person's view eason and date when your Parent or carer's view Has the parent/carer been notified, and their views sought?: Yes/No (to include when, by whom and detail of interview) If not please specify reason) Have you discussed this concern with the appropriate Line Manager and Human Resources within your organisation?
+What is their view?
+Does the professional have children of their own? if known please give names & ages

 Previous concerns of a safeguarding nature: Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.
-Does the professiona ll work with children in any other capacity?
-Does the professional acknowledge the concern?
-Please consult with HR if advice is required about talking to the member of staff What is their view ne individual concerned poses a current risk of significant harm to children n your organisation?
-Place explain very ratio male for both a Voc or No recognic riease explain your ratio nale for both a Yes or No response.
-In your professional op allegation or concern? oinion what action should be taken in regard to the individual facing the I .
+Previous concerns of a safeguarding nature: Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.
+Does the professiona I work with children in any other capacity? al acknowledge the concern?
+Please consult with he will with the with the will will will be with the will will be will be with the will be IR if advice is required about talking to the member of staff Do you believe that the young people in your e individual concerned poses a current risk of significant harm to children and organisation?
+YES NO PIE ease explain your rationale for the response.
+In your professional of allegation or concern opinion what action should be taken in regard to the individual facing the? o these concerns are about, is not a member of staff directly employed by your agency worker) have you discussed this concern with the appropriate Line nisation concerned?